 Unfortunately, facility managers sometimes struggle with compliance for a variety of reasons.
 For this reason, it’s important FMs do both: a) Explain “the why” behind the new work orders and b) Implement a documented system of accountability for team members.

 Hold meetings with workers to review best practices for personal hygiene.
 You may also want to place illustrative posters in common areas that remind everyone of your new expectations, like:

 - After blowing one’s nose, coughing, or sneezing.

 - After using the restroom.

 - Avoid touching eyes, nose, or mouth with unwashed hands.

 - Cover coughs with the inside of elbows.

 If you think MaintainX could help your organization streamline operations, we’re here to help.
-Our mobile-first app simplifies internal communication, reduces work order development time, and increases accountability with digital audit trails.
-Click here to download the app for free.
+Our mobile-first app simplifies internal communication, reduces work order development time, simplifies preventive maintenance, and increases accountability with digital audit trails.